Pelikantapeten/p1-nacka-tomato-society/README.md

 #### About us Section

   - The about us sections is divided in two parts.
 One informative part with a longer paragraph next to an image with the founder.
 The second part consists of three images each with a short paragraph on the bottom.
   - The purpose of the About Us section is to give Users a feel of what NTS is and why it was founded.
-It also gives the User and idea on what happens on events and gatherings.
+It also gives the User an idea on what happens on events and gatherings.
 The images gives a comforting feel.

 About Us - Image 1